TauConsortium/home.io/pages/getting-started.md

       <img class="timeline-img" src="{{ site.urlimg }}timeline/time01.jpg" alt="Climbing a mountain">
    </div>
    <div class="text-left">
-      <p>Generate a Github webpage for the bioinformatics training and code sharing into the data collaboration initiative, Generate the first repository: Quality control pipelines for human genetic sequencing data (microarray, exome and genome sequencing) Work with the Kosik lab and the Yokoyama lab to harmonize their QC practice</p>
+      <span>Generate a Github webpage for the bioinformatics training and code sharing into the data collaboration initiative, Generate the first repository: Quality control pipelines for human genetic sequencing data (microarray, exome and genome sequencing) Work with the Kosik lab and the Yokoyama lab to harmonize their QC practice</span>
    </div>
 </div>